The Immortal (2018 film)

 The Immortal (Người Bất Tử) is a 2018 Vietnamese film directed by Victor Vu.
-The twelfth feature film by Vu, it tells the story of a man who has lived across three centuries after making himself immortal through dark magic.
-US premiered at the 11th Viet Film Fest in 2019 and won the Award for Best Cinematography for a Feature film.
+The twelfth feature film by Vu, it tells the story of a man who has lived for three centuries after making himself immortal through dark magic.
+It premiered in the United States at the 11th Viet Film Fest in 2019 and won the Award for Best Cinematography for a Feature film.

 Synopsis

-The film opens with scene An (Đinh Ngọc Diệp) constantly sleepwalking, every time she wakes up she is in a distant place.
-Looking for solutions to these strange dreams, and at the same time finding a way to save the daughter who is slowly dying of cancer.
-An discovers the life of the immortal man (Quách Ngọc Ngoan) and the dark secrets.
+The film opens with scene An (Đinh Ngọc Diệp) constantly sleepwalking.
+Every time she wakes up she is in a distant place.
+Looking for solutions to these strange dreams, and at the same time finding a way to save the daughter who is slowly dying of cancer, An discovers the life of the immortal man (Quách Ngọc Ngoan) and the dark secrets.

-From a gentle young man who is having a love affair with a beautiful songstress named Liên (Jun Vũ), Hùng is assassinated and lost everything.
-On the day of his return, Hùng yearns to regain everything that was once his own.
-Ambition and hatred led Hùng to seek magic - charms, to fight death and to make those who harm him pay the price.
-However, "the more magical the spell, the more terrible the price must pay", and the price that Hung has to pay is to become a slave of his own destiny.
+From a gentle young man who is having a love affair with a beautiful singer named Liên (Jun Vũ), Hùng is assassinated and lost everything.
+On the day of his return, Hùng yearns to regain everything that was once his.
+Ambition and hatred lead Hùng to seek magic - charms, to fight death and to make those who harm him pay the price.
+However, "the more magical the spell, the more terrible the price", and the price that Hung has to pay is to become a slave of his own destiny.